pbezant/LoRa-DMX/docs/lorawan_research.md

 1. A specific pattern for initializing and using `LoRaWANNode` in Class C that enables more responsive downlink handling.
 2. Use of lower-level RadioLib APIs to achieve continuous listen and event-driven downlinks for Class C, potentially bypassing or supplementing the `LoRaWANNode::sendReceive` polling pattern.
 3. If examples don't reveal a clear path, alternative strategies like a carefully managed polling uplink or even subclassing `LoRaWANNode` (if virtual methods for event handling exist but are not obvious) would need to be considered.

+## Additional LoRaWAN Class C Examples (2024 Update)

+Based on our latest research, we've found several additional examples of Class C implementations that might be useful:

+### 1. RadioLib LoRaWAN Implementation
+The official RadioLib library has comprehensive LoRaWAN support, including Class C operation.
+Their approach uses:
+- Standard uplink/downlink with `sendReceive()`
+- Setting device class via configuration
+- Using the same API for both Class A and Class C devices

+While the library supports Class C operation, the API doesn't expose a direct asynchronous downlink callback mechanism.
+Instead, you need to:
+- Call a method like `sendReceive()` or similar to check for pending downlinks
+- Build a polling mechanism around this API
+- Implement your own state management for asynchronous operation

+### 2. GereZoltan/LoRaWAN MicroPython Implementation
+This repository contains a complete MicroPython LoRaWAN implementation for SX1262:
+- Includes full Class C support with continuous receive mode
+- Uses interrupt-based downlink detection
+- Implements callback mechanism for asynchronous downlink processing
+- The code could be ported to C++ for our ESP32 environment

+### 3. nopnop2002 Libraries
+Two libraries from nopnop2002 provide well-documented examples for our specific hardware:
+- **esp-idf-sx126x**: ESP-IDF native driver for SX1262/SX1268/LLCC68
+- **Arduino-LoRa-Ra01S**: Arduino library specifically for Ra-01S/Ra-01SH modules

+These examples focus on the hardware specifics of the SX1262 chip and might provide better compatibility with our Heltec board than the generic RadioLib implementation.

+### 4. EBYTE Module Examples
+The examples for EBYTE modules with SX1262 show that some chips require explicit use of TXEN and RXEN pins that need to be separately controlled.
+This might be relevant to our implementation as well.

+## Proposed Architecture for Our Class C Implementation

+Based on our findings, here's a proposed approach for implementing a robust Class C device:

+1. **Base Layer**: Use RadioLib's LoRaWAN implementation or nopnop2002's library as the foundation
+2. **Extension Layer**:
+   - Implement an interrupt-driven receive mechanism similar to GereZoltan's approach
+   - Add a dedicated thread or task for monitoring downlinks
+   - Implement a callback system for processing received data
+3. **Application Layer**:
+   - Provide a simple API for sending uplinks and registering downlink handlers
+   - Handle session persistence using ESP32's non-volatile storage
+   - Implement proper error handling and recovery mechanisms

+This approach would combine the best aspects of the various implementations we've found, while addressing the specific requirements of a Class C device.